 Users can see all their contributions directly in Datameer.
 They can share their assets and also see where their assets are being used within the community.
 Furthermore, they can see who and how their assets are being utilized.

 Leaders should also consider infrastructure as a best practice.
 Evaluate how assets are accessed today by asking two questions:

 1. Is the data centralized, federated or distributed?

 A federated data environment will maximize data reuse.
 In a federated environment, separate datasets are combined to provide a virtual common data set.
-The environment requires strict data security standards to only the federated participants.
+The environment requires strict data security standards for only the federated participants.
 Federated data environments provide easy retrieval and aggregation for analysts and that inspires reuse.
 The trade-off is that a federated environment requires participant adoption to be successful.

-2. Is access controlled and who determines permissions?
+2. Is access controlled, and who determines permissions?